 Classic Brands Cool Gel Memory Foam Mattress

 If you want to get something for a good price, with gel on top, and lots of layers of foam, look no further than this cool mattress for hot sleepers.

 What We Don't Like

-The GhostBed classic is a premium cooling mattress that's without a doubt worth the investment.
-It's an 11" all foam mattress that consists of 4 layers of different foams that offer a plush supportive platform, while also actively cooling while you sleep.
+The GhostBed classic is a medium firm cooling mattress that's without a doubt worth the investment.
+It's an 11" all foam mattress for kids that consists of 4 layers of different foams that offer a plush supportive platform, while also actively cooling those who sleep hot.

-Unlike some other mattresses, this supportive mattress is all foam, which helps isolation motion and keep your kid asleep throughout the entire night -- priceless.
+Unlike some other mattresses, this supportive medium firm mattress is all foam, which helps isolation motion and keep hot sleepers asleep throughout the entire night -- priceless.